 Preoccupied with defeating the external enemy of al-Qaeda, most of us were unaware that the events of 9/11 helped to activate the authoritarian mindset, latent but long-existing here at home.

-“The entire Republican Party, and sets of organized elite groups,” says Skocpal, ” believe they can ride this tiger to the goals they want, without the tiger consuming them.
+“The entire Republican Party, and sets of organized elite groups,” says Skocpal, “believe they can ride this tiger to the goals they want, without the tiger consuming them.”

 In terms of world history, it’s nearly impossible for average untrained citizens like us, raised in an ethical democratic framework, to fully grasp the depth of depravity, the enormity of suffering, that the authoritarian mindset has inflicted upon the world.

 Dedicated scholars, philosophers, writers and analysts continue to explore the dark corners of that mindset in various societies, including our own.
-Historian and expert Ruth Ben-Ghiat, in her book, “Strongmen: Mussolinin to the Present,” synthesizes the common historical threads of right-wing authoritarian expression to help us attain at least a basic understanding of what is afoot in America today, to avoid entering the undertow of the demonstrably untrue.
+Historian and expert Ruth Ben-Ghiat, in her book, “Strongmen: Mussolini to the Present,” synthesizes the common historical threads of right-wing authoritarian expression to help us attain at least a basic understanding of what is afoot in America today, to avoid entering the undertow of the demonstrably untrue.

 As Ghiat explains, the modern right-wing authoritarian uses conservative elites as a stairway to “legitimacy.”
 Once he ascends to power through democratic means, he will then maneuver to erase the checks on executive power.
 In short: he will use the levers of democracy to tear the democracy down, to secure his hold on that power.

-We see this facsimile today, as elected Republicans with few exceptions publicly support or minimize the election lies, or remain silent, while knowing the truth.
-Political scientists Steven Livitsky and Daniel Ziblatt, in their book “Tyranny of the Minority,” use the term “semi-loyalists” to describe this pattern of behavior deemed indispensable to the authoritarian effort to deconstruct democracy.
-Furthermore, those “indispensables” need their Marjorie Taylor Greens and Proud Boys to push openly their messages of propaganda and violence, against whom the semi-loyalists appear respectable.
+We see this facsimile today, as elected Republicans with few exceptions publicly support or minimize the election lies, or remain silent, while their colleagues undermine our institutions, violate norms of decency and ignore the rule of law.
+In their book “Tyranny of the Minority,” political scientists Steven Livitsky and Daniel Ziblatt use the term “semi-loyalists” to describe this pattern of behavior deemed indispensable to the authoritarian effort to deconstruct democracy.
+Furthermore, those “indispensables” rely on figures like “Marjorie Taylor Greens” and groups like the “Proud Boys” to openly promote propaganda and violence, allowing semi-loyalists to maintain a facade of respectability.

 Repeating techniques: